Bivariate Distributions Pdf

 Draws from an urn[edit]

 Suppose each of two urns contains twice as many red balls as blue balls, and no others, and suppose one ball is randomly selected from each urn, with the two draws independent of each other.
-Let A{displaystyle A} and B{displaystyle B} be discrete random variables associated with the outcomes of the draw from the first urn and second urn respectively.
+Let and be discrete random variables associated with the outcomes of the draw from the first urn and second urn respectively.
 The probability of drawing a red ball from either of the urns is 2/3, and the probability of drawing a blue ball is 1/3.
 We can present the joint probability distribution as the following table:

 Each of the four inner cells shows the probability of a particular combination of results from the two draws; these probabilities are the joint distribution.
 In any one cell the probability of a particular combination occurring is (since the draws are independent) the product of the probability of the specified result for A and the probability of the specified result for B. The probabilities in these four cells sum to 1, as it is always true for probability distributions.